-10. Long-term debt:
+7. Long-term debt:

-Pennvest loan:
+PENNVEST loan:

-During 2013, the Authority withdrew loan proceeds of \$486,958 from Pennvest to finance the construction of the Rockwood sewer project.
-In 2015, the Authority received additional loan proceeds from Pennvest of \$79,268.
+During 2013, the Authority withdrew loan proceeds of \$486,958 from PENNVEST to finance the construction of the Rockwood sewer project.
+In 2015, the Authority received additional loan proceeds from PENNVEST of \$79,268.
 The loan required interest only payments through February 2014.
 Starting March 1, 2014, the Authority made monthly interest and principal payments of \$2,597 at an interest rate of 1.0%.
 The loan payments continue through October 1, 2031.
-The Authority paid off its portion of the loan in 2016, and the remaining loan balance is the responsibility of Swatara Township (see Note 8).
+The Authority paid off its portion of the loan in 2016, and the remaining loan balance is the responsibility of Swatara Township.